microsoft/Windows-driver-samples/storage/filters/addfilter/README.md

 ---
 topic: sample
-description: A command-line application that adds and removes filter drivers for a given drive or volume.
+description: "A command-line application that adds and removes filter drivers for a given drive or volume."
 languages:
 - cpp
 products: